lepsta/docs/docs/pages/setup.md

 uju login -u <username>
 ```

-!!! failure "Did any of these steps fail?"
+!!! help " Did any of these steps fail?"
-    Just in case some of these steps did not go according to documentation, consider making a search on the top bar to check if the issue and solution are documented.
+    Just in case some of these steps did not go according to documentation, consider making a search on the top bar to check if the issue and solution are documented. :smile: